Magnesium in biology: Diabetes and glucose tolerance

+Mitochondria

+Magnesium is essential as part of the process that generates adenosine triphosphate.

+Mitochondria are often referred to as the "powerhouses of the cell" because their primary role is generating energy for cellular processes.
+They achieve this by breaking down nutrients, primarily glucose, through a series of chemical reactions known as cellular respiration.
+This process ultimately produces adenosine triphosphate (ATP), the cell's main energy currency.

+Vitamin D

+Magnesium and vitamin D have a synergistic relationship in the body, working together to optimize each other's functions.

+Testosterone

+It is theorized that the process of making testosterone from cholesterol, needs magnesium to function properly.

+Studies have shown that significant gains in testosterone occur after taking 10 mg magnesium/kg body weight/day.

 Dietary recommendations

 The U.S. Institute of Medicine (IOM) updated Estimated Average Requirements (EARs) and Recommended Dietary Allowances (RDAs) for magnesium in 1997.
 If there is not sufficient information to establish EARs and RDAs, an estimate designated Adequate Intake (AI) is used instead.
 The current EARs for magnesium for women and men ages 31 and up are 265 mg/day and 350 mg/day, respectively.
 The RDAs are 320 and 420 mg/day.
 RDAs are higher than EARs so as to identify amounts that will cover people with higher than average requirements.
 RDA for pregnancy is 350 to 400 mg/day depending on age of the woman.
 RDA for lactation ranges 310 to 360 mg/day for same reason.
-For children ages 1–13 years the RDA increases with age from 65 to 200 mg/day.
-As for safety, the IOM also sets Tolerable upper intake levels (ULs) for vitamins and minerals when evidence is sufficient.
+For children ages 1–13 years, the RDA increases with age from 65 to 200 mg/day.
+As for safety, the IOM also sets tolerable upper intake levels (ULs) for vitamins and minerals when evidence is sufficient.
 In the case of magnesium the UL is set at 350 mg/day.
 The UL is specific to magnesium consumed as a dietary supplement, the reason being that too much magnesium consumed at one time can cause diarrhea.
 The UL does not apply to food-sourced magnesium.
 Collectively the EARs, RDAs and ULs are referred to as Dietary Reference Intakes.